Xiangjun-Huang/mass_balance_compliant_NODE/readme.md

-The code illustrated the robustly mass balance_compliant neural ODE framework for wastewater biokinetic modelling.
+The code illustrats the robustly mass balance_compliant neural ODE framework for wastewater biokinetic modelling.
+The hard constraints are embedded into the neural ODE architecture.
 The example is set on extended Activated Sludge Model No. 1.